Real AlphaBeta-Geometries

 is of course a two-sided Walker geometry.
-24pt {\bf 2.2 Lemma}\hfil For an $\alpha\beta$-geometry $(M,h,[\pi^{A'}],[\lambda^A])$, the distribution $\cal D$ is auto-parallel in the sense of Law (2008) (6.1.7).
+Note that in the sesquiWalker $\alpha\beta$-case, the choice of the canonical Walker orientation referred to in \S 1 forces the parallel distribution to be an $\alpha$-distribution rather than a $\beta$-distribution; the obvious asymmetry between the $\alpha$- and $\beta$-distributions in a sequiWalker geometry is reflected in the form of the resulting Walker null tetrads and spin frames we employ (defined in Law and Matsushita 2008, \S 2).
+This asymmetry persists in our {\sl description} of two-sided Walker geometries given below as it is based on the first of the two sets of nested distributions in (2.4).
+24pt {\bf 2.2 Lemma}\hfil For an $\alpha\beta$-geometry $(M,h,[\pi^{A'}],[\lambda^A])$, the distribution $\cal D$ is auto-parallel in the sense of Law (2009) (6.1.7).
 In a two-sided Walker geometry, both $\cal D$ and $\cal H$ are parallel.